LoopKit/loopdocs/docs/operation/features/workout.md

 ## Remote Overrides

 You can also use your Nightscout site to activate/deactivate your Loop's override presets.
-To accomplish this, you will need to do some legwork as outlined on [this page for how how to setup Remote Overrides in Nightscout](../../nightscout/remote-overrides.md) and you will need to be using a paid Apple developer account.
+To accomplish this, you will need to do some legwork as outlined on [this page for how how to set up Remote Overrides in Nightscout](../../nightscout/remote-overrides.md) and you will need to be using a paid Apple developer account.
 Remote overrides require Apple Push Notifications service, and that is only available on paid accounts.